Evan Mobley NBA Playoffs Player Props: Cavaliers vs. Knicks

 Evan Mobley Insights vs. the Knicks

-- This season, Evan Mobley has made 6.6 shots from the floor per game, which adds up to 15.4% of his team's total makes.
+- Mobley is responsible for taking 13.6% of his team's field goal attempts this season with 12 per game.

-- Mobley's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Cavaliers average the fewest possessions per game with 98.7.
+- Mobley's Cavaliers average 98.7 possessions per game, fewest among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.

-- Allowing 113.1 points per contest, the Knicks are the 12th-ranked squad in the league on defense.
+- Defensively, the Knicks are 12th in the NBA, allowing 113.1 points per game.

-- On the glass, the Knicks have given up 42 rebounds per game, which puts them seventh in the league.
+- Allowing 42 rebounds per game, the Knicks are the seventh-ranked squad in the NBA.

-- Looking at assists, the Knicks have given up 25.1 per game, 13th in the league.
+- In terms of assists, the Knicks have allowed 25.1 per game, 13th in the NBA.

-- Looking at 3-pointers, the Knicks are 25th in the NBA, allowing 13 makes per game.
+- The Knicks are the 25th-ranked squad in the NBA at allowing threes, conceding 13 made 3-pointers per game.

 Evan Mobley vs. the Knicks